New Orleans Saints vs. New York Giants NFL Week 4 Odds, Plays and Insights for October 3, 2021

 Over/under insights

-- New Orleans and its opponents have not yet scored more than 41.5 points in a game this year.
+- New Orleans and its opponents have not yet scored more than 42 points -- this matchup's over/under -- in a game this year.

-- New York's games have gone over 41.5 points in just one opportunity this season.
+- New York's games have gone over 42 points in only one opportunity this season.

-- Sunday's total is 1.5 points lower than the two team's combined 43 points per game average.
+- The combined points per game average of the two teams, 43, is one point more than Sunday's over/under.

-- These two squads combine to surrender 38.7 points per game, 2.8 fewer than this contest's over/under.
+- The 38.7 combined points per game that these two squads have allowed this season are 3.3 fewer than the 42 over/under in this contest.

-- The Saints and their opponents have scored an average of 45.7 points per game in 2020, 4.2 more than Sunday's total.
+- Saints games this season feature an average total of 45.7 points, a number 3.7 points higher than Sunday's over/under.

 Saints stats and trends

-- New Orleans has covered the spread on two occasions this season.

-- New Orleans' games this year have not gone over any of three set point totals.
+- New Orleans' games this year have yet to go over the total in three opportunities.

 - When New Orleans scores more than 24.7 points, it is 2-0 against the spread and 2-0 overall.